MacBooster vs. MacKeeper vs. CleanMyMac

-I tried to do the Sequoia update and near the end of the installation i get the message.
+I tried to do the Tahoe 26 update and near the end of the installation i get the message.
 Then i’m asked to select a startup disk.
 I’ve tried rebooted a few times and it always happens.
 I assume i’ll need to do a recovery of some sort.

 – Apple Discussions Forum User

-I’ve been attempting to upgrade from macOS Ventura 13.5 to macOS Sequoia 15.0 on an M1 MacBook Pro with insufficient free space resulted in errors that prevented the MacBook Pro from booting.
+I’ve been attempting to upgrade from macOS Ventura 13.5 to macOS Tahoe 26 on an M2 MacBook Pro with insufficient free space resulted in errors that prevented the MacBook Pro from booting.
 In the installer it says that I have 23.86 GB available, but in reality, I have about 38 GB available.
 That 38 GB keeps fluctuating too, every time I run it it changes.

 – Reddit User